Leonid Potapov (ethnographer): Career

 From 1957 to 1966 the Tuva Archeological Ethnographical Expedition worked on studies of ethnogenesis and history of Tuvinians. working with A.D.
 Grach, S.I.
 Weinstein and V.P.
 Diakonova, he edited the three-volume Works of Tuva complex archeological ethnographical expedition.
 Participants wrote a collective monograph "History of Tuva" (Vol. 1).
 In 1956 Potapov wrote chapters on 'Altaians', 'Khakases', 'Tuvinians' and 'Shors' for the Peoples of Siberia in Nations of the world series, published also in English by the University of Chicago.
 Potapov participated in the 23rd and 25th congresses of Orientalists, and in the 6th and 7th congresses of anthropologists and ethnographers (Paris, 1960).

-Potapov created a scientific school studying the peoples of Siberia, especially the Sayan-Altai region, and prepared 48 PhD in sciences.
+Potapov created a scientific school studying the peoples of Siberia, especially the Altai-Sayan region, and prepared 48 PhD in sciences.
 A special scientific contribution was his work Altai shamanism (1991) with a rich collection of material brought from uncountable field research materials.
-Potapov joined the names of N.N.
-Poppe (1970), V.I.
-Tsintsius (1972), A.N.
-Kononov (1976), N.A.
-Baskakov (1980), A.M.
-Scherbak (1992) who were awarded "PIAK Gold medal" for Altaic studies.
+Potapov joined the names of Nicholas Poppe (1970), Vera Tsintsius (1972), Andrei Kononov (1976), Nikolai Baskakov (1980), Aleksandr Shcherbak (1992) who were awarded "PIAK Gold medal" for Altaic studies.